wernerkrampl/texasholdempoker/README.md

-# headsup_nolimit_texasholdem
+# texasholdempoker
-A game of No-Limit Heads-Up Texas Hold'em poker in terminal.
+A game of Texas Hold'em poker in terminal.
+Work in progress.